I help startups, enterprises, and investors create, evaluate, and govern AI Agents that can be trusted.

 Integration of verifiable credentials with OIDC.

-π See my talk on these focus areas here: Watch on YouTube
+π Want to learn more?
+Watch my talk here: Watch on YouTube